 Make a Call (855) 826-4464

 - OR -

-It’s rare that college students think or are willing to admit they have a substance use problem.
-In one study, only 3.6 percent of college students with a substance use problem recognized that they needed help.
-If you’ve thought about getting help or thought you might have a problem, this is a strong indication that you probably need treatment, such as Xanax treatment or rehab.
+It’s rare that college students are willing to admit that they have a substance use problem.
+In one study, only 3.6% of college students with a substance use problem recognized that they needed help.
+If you’ve thought about getting help or think you might have a problem, you may want to look into a treatment program.

-A therapist or addiction specialist can help you determine if you have a problem, and if so, what kind of treatment you need.
+A therapist or addiction specialist can help you determine if you have a problem and what kind of treatment you might need.